Pench Mowgli Trek

 Safari Distance: 30-35 km | Safari Duration: 3-5 hours

-After you end your trek on Day 4, you can extend your days in Pench.
+After you end your trek on Day 4, you can extend your stay in Pench.
 Apart from the 11 km safari (which is a part of your trek on Day 4), you can opt to enjoy a longer jungle safari in the core zone of the Pench Tiger Reserve.
+You will have to prebook the safari.

 Important Note: This day is optional.
-Your trek fee does not cover the cost of the safari or your stay on this day
+Your trek fee does not cover the cost of the safari or your stay on this day.
+You will have to book the Day 5 core zone safari slots in advance.
+Go the Madhya Pradesh forest department website to book.

 A rough sketch of how the Pench Mowgli Trek might shape up to be